practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/coersing-types-and-java-lang.md

 ## Theory: Its Java Objects underneath strings & numbers

-Strings and numbers are represented by Java objects underneath, so its convienient to use Java Classes to manipulate these simple data structures on the rare occasion you need a specific type.
+Strings and numbers are represented by Java objects underneath, so its convenient to use Java Classes to manipulate these simple data structures on the rare occasion you need a specific type.

 You can see the underlying Java types in Clojure using the `type` or `class` function.
 In the following example you can see the Java types for strings and numbers